sg893052/sonic-buildimage/L2/LLDP/LLDP_KLISH_CLI.md

 ```

 **System description**
-The default system description can be overriden by configuring system description using the below command.
+The default system description can be overriden by configuring system description using this command.

 **[no] lldp system-description <system_description>**